-The next morning, I enjoyed a big breakfast courtesy of the hostel, before heading out with several others at 9 AM to the Greengo Tours office.
+The following day, I enjoyed a big breakfast courtesy of the hostel before heading out to the Greengo Tours office with several others at 9 AM.

 There, we met our passionate Bolivian guide, Julio César Morales Zambrana, a former miner with the 10 de Noviembre miner's cooperative, operating in the Pampa Oruro mine.

-In 1989, he began learning English and transitioned from working in the mines to working as a tour guide and translator.
+In 1989, he began learning English and transitioned from working in the Potosí silver mine to working as a tour guide and translator.

 Another favorite is plastic bottles filled with 96% alcohol.
-Yes, the miners drink almost pure alcohol during their breaks in the mine.
+Yes, the miners drink almost pure alcohol during their breaks in the Potosí silver mine.

 And that leads us to dynamite, the essential explosive for blasting new tunnels through the increasingly hollowed-out Cerro Rico.

 In one of the shops, we learned dynamite in and of itself is neither delicate nor dangerous.
 To prove this point, I stuck a stick in my mouth for a cheeky photo.